-Please note that most people who have STIs don’t notice any symptoms, so it is important to come for a check-up at one of our local clinics in London and Manchester if you have had a change in sexual partner or have a new partner, even if it feels like nothing is wrong.
+Please note that most people who have STIs don’t notice any symptoms, so it is important to come for a check-up at one of our local clinics in London or Manchester if you have had a change in sexual partner or have a new partner, even if it feels like nothing is wrong.

 Genital lumps, bumps, sores and ulcers.

-Our friendly private GPs at our walk in clinics in London and Manchester can check for common STDs such as warts and herpes, less common STIs such as syphilis and non-STD causes including molluscum contagiosum or other skin lesions.
+Our friendly private GPs at our walk-in clinics in London and Manchester can check for common STDs such as warts and herpes, less common STIs such as syphilis, and non-STD causes including molluscum contagiosum or other skin lesions.

 Genital rash (on penis, vagina, vulva or anus)

-Unless the rash is in the form of lumps, bumps or ulcers (holes in the skin) then a genital rash is unlikely to be due to an STD as only three STD’s affect the genital skin specifically.
-These are warts, herpes and syphilis, if you have a genital rash you should see a doctor or nurse specialist.
+Unless the rash is in the form of lumps, bumps, or ulcers (holes in the skin), a genital rash is unlikely to be due to an STD, as only three STDs affect the genital skin specifically.
+These are warts, herpes, and syphilis.
+If you have STD symptoms, such as a genital rash, you should see a doctor or nurse specialist.Genital ulcers (penis, vagina, vulva or anus)

 Genital ulcers (penis, vagina, vulva or anus)